Enzo Bedani: Formula Delta

-Bedani competed in Formula Delta, an single seater junior racing in Brazil in 2022, there he achieved 6 wins and 11 podiums in 22 races.
+Bedani competed in Formula Delta, a single seater junior racing in Brazil in 2022, there he achieved 6 wins and 11 podiums in 22 races.
 He ended the year with an 3rd place and being champion of Copa Brasil with 3 wins in 6 rounds.

-Stock Series/Stock Light:
+Stock Series/Stock Light

 In 2023 Bedani moved to Stock Series with W2 ProGP, in his first year he won once being the younger driver to win in Stock Series with fifteen years old, and had three podiums finishing with an 7th place.
 For 2023 he ended as runner-up with four wins and ten podiums after an battle with Arthur Gama until the last round.